serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 Information from the previous paragraph comes very handy, when we take a closer look at the Gear-side part of the application.
 Open up the JavaScript file and look at the similarities:

 ~~~
-webapis.sa.requestSAAgent -> SAAgent.setPeerAgentFindListener -> SAAgent.findPeerAgents -> SAAgent.setServiceConnectionListener -> SAAgent.requestServiceConnection
+webapis.sa.requestSAAgent -> SAAgent.setPeerAgentFindListener ->
+-> SAAgent.findPeerAgents -> SAAgent.setServiceConnectionListener ->
+-> SAAgent.requestServiceConnection

-and voila - we are connected using SASocket
+and voilà - we are connected using SASocket
 ~~~

 When Gear tries to connect, it searches for available SAAgent.
 Then, we go one step further by setting appropriate listener and firing 'SAAgent.findPeerAgents' method.
 Next, we check, if SAAgent's and Gear's AppNames do correspond with each other.
 If so, we request service connection with SAAgent and finally can communicate with the host-side Android device using SASocket.